sergioalexo/sergioalexo-logo/README.md

 ---

 ## ⚠️ License
-All rights reserved © SRGIO ALEXO
+All rights reserved © SERGIO ALEXO

 > Note: Contributions may be reviewed and selectively included in official releases.